bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

 Locale gathers all location data in one place and acts as one source of truth for all location-based decisions.
 The five-fold model we follow to achieve this is one of the big differentiating factors from other existing tools.

-* **Orchestration:** We get your location data in one place and help modules to create relevant metrics like idle time, unfulfilled demand, etc in just 3 clicks.
+* **Orchestration:** We get your location data in one place and help modules to create relevant metrics like idle time, unfulfilled demand, etc. in just 3 clicks.
-* **Decisions:** Enables decision-taking either in real-time when you need to react or, more strategically, when you need to analyze patterns and trends.
+* **Decisions:** Enables decision-making either in real-time when you need to react or, more strategically, when you need to analyze patterns and trends.
 * **Analyses:** We have templates for the most relevant use cases where you can visually analyze the data.
 For example, demand-supply gaps to analyze idle time, life cycle analysis to analyze drop-offs in distinct steps.
 * **Collaboration:** Analytics cannot be done in a silo.
 Locale ensures that people across teams can come together to debug and implement decisions.
-* **Measuring Impact:** Once you take your decisions, you can measure the impact of your actions and iterate, thus closing the decision loop.
+* **Measuring Impact:** Once you make your decisions, you can measure the impact of your actions and iterate, thus closing the decision loop.

 Along with this, a simple and intuitive user interface doubled with a robust ETL that can handle streaming data and historical data, Locale is one of a kind tool which can provide scalable geospatial visualizations with actionability.